Article Translations: (Spanish)

 - Keep your child's nails short to prevent injuries from nose-picking.

-- Keep the inside of your child's nose moist with saline (saltwater) nasal spray or gel, or dab antibiotic ointment gently around the opening of the nostrils.
+- Keep the inside of your child's nose moist with saline (saltwater) nasal spray or gel, or dab petroleum jelly or antibiotic ointment gently around the opening of the nostrils.

 - Run a cool-mist humidifier (or vaporizer) in bedrooms if the air in your home is dry.
 Keep the machine clean to prevent mildew buildup.